mato-m/mato-m/README.md

 # Mato Martinović
 ## Education

-Master's student in AI at University of Donja Gorica.
+Master's student in AI - University of Donja Gorica.

-Bachelor in IT (Best student of 2019 class) at University of Donja Gorica.
+Bachelor in IT - University of Donja Gorica.

 Attended various courses on web development, digital marketing, AI & game development.

 ### Scholarships & awards

-Received a scholarship for the best students of Cetinje.
+Best student of 2019 class during Bachelor studies Received a scholarship for the best students of Cetinje.

 Received a scholarship for the best students of Montenegro.